yhung124/mysql-small/README.md

 # mysql-small
-A mysql contain with minimal memory
+A mysql container image with minimal memory